Fair Near Neighbor Search: Independent Range Sampling in High Dimensions: -near neighbor sampling

 The space complexity and construction time follow since the algorithm builds and stores $L$ tables with $n$ references to points in $S$.
 To upper bound the expected query time, we introduce the random variable $X_{\p,i}$ for each point $\p$ with $\D(\p,\q)>r$: $X_{\p,i}$ takes value 1 if $\p$ collides with $\q$ under $\ell_i$ and if it has a rank smaller than all points in $B_S(\q,r)$; $X_{\p, i}$ is 0 otherwise.
 Points $\p$ and $\q$ collide with probability $\PR{\ell_i(\q)=\ell_i(\p)}$ and $\p$ has rank smaller than points in $B_S(\q,r)$ with probability $1/(b_S(\q,r) + 1)$; thus we have that $\EXP{X_{\p,i}} = \PR{\ell_i(\q)=\ell_i(\p)}/(b_S(\q,r) + 1)$ (note that the random bits used for LSH construction and for the initial permutation are independent).
 Let $\mu$ be the number of points inspected by the query algorithm over all repetitions.
 By linearity of expectation, we get:

 since $p_2 = \BO{1/n}$. \end{proof}

-We observe that our data structure for $r$-NNS automatically gives a data structure for $r$-NN that improves the standard LSH approach: the standard approach incurs a $\BTO{n^\rho+b_S(\q,cr)}$ expected query time for worst-case data sets, while our data structure is never worse than $\BTO{n^\rho+b_S(\q,cr)/b_S(\q,r)}$ in expectation.
+We observe that our data structure for $r$-NNS automatically gives a data structure for $r$-NN that improves the standard LSH approach: the standard approach incurs a $\BTO{n^\rho+b_S(\q,cr)}$ expected query time for worst-case data sets, while our data structure is never worse than $\BTO{n^\rho+b_S(\q,cr)/(b_S(\q,r) + 1)}$ in expectation.
 This is consequence of the initial random permutation that breaks long chains of consecutive $(c,r)$-near points.
 We remark that all of our methods have an additional running time term that scales with $b(\q,cr)/b(\q,r)$.
 This makes running time data-dependent in the following sense: If $c$ is increased (by the user), the $\rho$-value of the LSH will decrease (decreasing the running time), but we pay for it with a possible increase in $b(\q, cr)/b(\q,r)$.
+However, we will see in Section~\ref{sec:costRatio} that this ratio is small in some real-world datasets.